Breast Cancer Network Australia: History

 Lyn retired as CEO of BCNA in November 2011.
 Maxine Morand served as CEO from November 2011 until December 2014.
 Christine Nolan retired after three years as CEO in February 2018.
 Kirsten Pilatti is currently CEO.

-BCNA is one of a number of major breast cancer organisations in Australia.
-BCNA works cooperatively with the other national organisations including Cancer Australia, National Breast Cancer Foundation (NBCF), McGrath Foundation and BreastScreen Australia.
+BCNA works cooperatively with the other national organizations including Cancer Australia, National Breast Cancer Foundation (NBCF), McGrath Foundation and BreastScreen Australia.

 Events and campaigns

 Key BCNA fundraising initiatives include the Field of Women events held in 2005 (MCG), 2007 (SCG), 2010 (MCG), 2014 (MCG) and 2018 (MCG).
 At the 2018 event, the most recent, 15,000 people in pink ponchos formed the Pink Lady silhouette, bringing the national breast cancer statistics to life in a sparkling display of strength and support on BCNA's 20th anniversary.

 The Field of Women events have now been adapted to be held in communities across Australia every year.
 These events are called Mini-Fields of Women.
 They centre around a visual display of 100 Pink Lady silhouettes planted in the ground or on display, and often include a simple ceremony.
 Personal messages are displayed on the silhouettes by family and friends.

 In September 2010, AFL champion Shane Crawford embarked on a marathon walk from Adelaide to Melbourne, That's What I'm Walkin' About.
 Crawford's efforts raised $500,000 for BCNA and he continues to support the organisation.
 In 2013, Shane Crawford then raised more than $1.32 million for BCNA after riding 3600 km from Melbourne to Perth in 22 days on his marathon Tour de Crawf from 20 June to 11 July.

 Key annual BCNA fundraising and awareness campaigns include Pink Sports Day and the Bakers Delight Pink Bun campaign.
 The Pink Bun campaign is an annual three week fundraising campaign which sees every Bakers Delight bakery around Australia donate 100% of the sale of their Pink Finger Buns and Paper Pink Lady cut outs to BCNA.
 In 2018, BCNA and Bakers Delight are celebrating 17 years of working together to support Australians affected by breast cancer.
 Over the past 17 years Bakers Delight has donated a total of $18 million worth of funds and pro-bono services to BCNA.